Whether it’s CS:GO, Overwatch, or PUGB, shooters are incredibly competitive and thus require a solid array of gaming gear to compete.

 Note: The only difference between the EC1-A and EC2-A are the size.
 The EC2-A is slightly smaller in both width and length.
 So whether you have small or big hands the EC series should fit you well.

-A quick look at the specifications of the BenQ EC series might look underwhelming, as it does not sport any of the cool additional features, such as RGB, snipe button etc. However, this is one of the things that makes BenQ such a great gaming brand.
-The focus is 100% on the performance and feel of the mouse, which at the end of the day is the most important.
+A quick look at the specifications of the BenQ EC series might look underwhelming, as it does not sport any of the cool additional features, such as RGB, snipe button, etc. However, this is one of the things that makes BenQ such an excellent gaming brand.
+The focus is 100% on the performance instead of RGB lighting and other gimmicks.
 At least to me, and any gamer which looks to perform at their best.

 So if you enjoy tons of features, lighting, and software, you will be better off buying a Razer mouse.
-That being said, if your main focus is getting better as a gamer and reaching your highest potential you might want to listen in.
-The Pixart 3310 sensor used in the EC1-A and EC2-A are among the best on the market and ensures inch-perfect precision and tracking whilst gaming.
-All the while the preset DPI setting work splendidly, whether you prefer it fast or slow.
+That being said, if your main focus is getting better as a gamer and reaching your highest potential, you might want to listen in.
+The Pixart 3310 sensor used in the EC1-A and EC2-A are among the best on the market and ensures inch-perfect precision and tracking while gaming.
+All the while, the preset DPI setting works splendidly, whether you prefer it fast or slow.
 The dpi max out at 3200, which is all you will ever need.
 As opposed to common belief, more dpi is NOT better, quite the contrary.
-A lot of brands such as Logitech and Razer tend to allow you to switch the dpi up to around 16000 which is downright useless and nothing more than a sales trick to fool people who don’t know squat about gaming specifications into buying their products.
+A lot of brands such as Logitech and Razer tend to allow you to switch the dpi up to around 16000, which is downright useless and nothing more than a sales trick to fool people who don’t know squat about gaming specifications into buying their products.

 The side buttons use Huano blue mechanical switches, which is too rarely seen on mice in general.
-Having mechanical switches as opposed to membrane creates outstanding tactile feedback eliminates misclicks.
-Some do prefer membrane buttons since they are easier to spam click and there is something to that.
-If you are used to spamming your side buttons you might have trouble getting used to this.
-However, if you just want precision, these Huano blue switches will help you out a lot.
+Having mechanical switches, as opposed to membrane switches, creates outstanding tactile feedback that eliminates misclicks.
+Some do prefer membrane buttons since they are easier to spam click, and there is something to that.
+If you are used to spamming your side buttons, you might have trouble getting used to this.
+However, if you want precision, these Huano blue switches will help you out a lot.

-Lastly, let’s talk about the design and quality of the EC1/2-A. It feels very light, yet surprisingly sturdy and you won’t have any issues with this one breaking after a few months of usage.
-What really set the EC series apart from most other mice is the ergonomics.
+Lastly, let’s talk about the design and quality of the EC1/2-A. It feels very light, yet surprisingly sturdy, and you won’t have any issues with this one breaking after a few months of usage.
+What sets the EC series apart from most other mice is the ergonomics.
 They are second only to the Logitech G502 and fits especially well with a palm or claw grip.

 Would I recommend this mouse?
 Without a doubt and I can honestly say that it is one of my favorite gaming mice for first-person shooters to date.